sergiokopplin/indigo/_posts/2021-05-26-rejuvenation-by-reprogramming.md

 The neoplastic risk posed by oncogenes in the Yamanaka Factor set (*Klf4, Myc*) motivates a search for alternative approaches.
 We also wondered if the suppression of cell identity we observed was intimately connected to rejuvenation, or if these two phenomena could be decoupled.

-To investigate these questions, we developed a screening system that allowed us to perform transient reprogramming interventions in a pooled format with single cell RNA-seq as a read-out.
+To investigate these questions, we developed a screening system that allowed us to perform partial reprogramming interventions in a pooled format with single cell RNA-seq as a read-out.
 Our approach was inspired by the CellTag lineage-tracing system ([Biddy et. al. 2018](https://pubmed.ncbi.nlm.nih.gov/30518857/)), taking advantage of expressed barcodes in the 3' UTR of a constituitive reporter.
 We used this system to test partial reprogramming in young and aged MSCs with all possible combinations of the Yamanaka factors.

 <img src="{{ site.baseurl }}/assets/images/reprog/web_yf_screen_results.png" width="600">

-We found that the transcriptional effects of transient reprogramming scaled with the number of unique factors delivered, consistent with known biology for the Yamanaka factors.
+We found that the transcriptional effects of partial reprogramming scaled with the number of unique factors delivered, consistent with known biology for the Yamanaka factors.
 To determine which combinations had unique effects, we trained a cell identity classification model ([scNym](https://scnym.research.calicolabs.com)) to discriminate different combinations based on transcriptional profiles.
 We found that effects from combinations of three factors were highly similar to the full Yamanaka factor set, suggesting no single factor is required rejuvenation.